 - In a rare condition called Zollinger-Ellison syndrome.

 - In other conditions where it is helpful to reduce acid in the stomach.

 PPIs usually work very well to reduce stomach acid and to treat the above conditions.
 They have made a big impact on the quality of life of many people with these conditions since they first became available in the 1980s.
 They are commonly prescribed.

-Your stomach normally produces acid to help with the digestion of food and to kill bacteria.
-This acid is corrosive so your body produces a natural mucous barrier which protects the lining of the stomach from being eroded.
+Your stomach normally produces acid to help with the digestion of food and to kill germs (bacteria).
+This acid is corrosive so your body produces a natural mucous barrier which protects the lining of the stomach from being worn away (eroded).

 In some people this barrier may have broken down allowing the acid to damage the stomach, causing an ulcer.
 In others there may be a problem with the muscular band at the top of the stomach (the sphincter) that keeps the stomach tightly closed.
-This may allow the acid to escape and irritate the oesophagus (gullet).
-This is called 'acid reflux' which can cause heartburn and/or oesophagitis.
+This may allow the acid to escape and irritate the gullet (oesophagus).
+This is called 'acid reflux' which can cause heartburn and/or inflammation of the gullet (oesophagitis).